Digital WORLD WATER CAMP 2024

 danish water forum

-WF is a network organization that works to promote cooperation and knowledge sharing in the water sector.
+WF is a network organisation that works to promote cooperation and knowledge sharing in the water sector.
 Activities aim at spreading information about Danish water technologies and expertise globally.

 IWA – International Water Association